CSCfi/csc-env-eff/hands-on/disk-areas/disk-areas-exercise-fastdisks.md

 ## The task description

-Lustre-based project-specific directories, *scratch* and *projappl*, can store large amounts of data and make it accessible to all the nodes of Puhti.
+Lustre-based project-specific directories, *scratch* and *projappl*, can store large amounts of data and are accessible to all compute nodes of Puhti.
 However, these directories are not good for managing a large number of files.
-If you need to work with a huge number of smaller files, you should consider using the NVME based local temporary scratch directories, either through normal or interactive batch jobs.
+If you need to work with a huge number of smaller files, you should consider using the NVMe based local temporary scratch directories, either through normal or interactive batch jobs.
 Read more about the advantages of using local scratch drive on [CSC docs pages](https://docs.csc.fi/support/faq/local_scratch_for_data_processing/)

-## How do you make use of local scratch drive on compute node for faster computational tasks?

-Convert the following normal batch job into the one that uses local scratch drive?
+## Convert the following normal batch job script into the one that uses local scratch drive for faster computational tasks?

 Below is a normal batch job that pulls docker image from DockerHub and converts into a singularity one that is compatible with working in HPC environments such as CSC Puhti and Mahti supercomputers.
 During the conversion process, several layers are retrieved, cached and then converted into a singularity file (.sif format)